 Become the Next Success Story

 One of my favorite parts about this job is hearing people’s travel stories.
 They inspire me, but more importantly, they also inspire you.
-I travel a certain way but there are many ways to fund your trips and travel the world and I hope these stories show you that there is more than one way to travel and that is within your grasp to reach your travel goals.
+I travel a certain way, but there are many ways to fund your trips and travel the world.
+I hope these stories show you that there is more than one way to travel, and that it is within your grasp to reach your travel goals.
 Here are more examples of people who found a way to pay for their adventure around the world:

-- How Michael saved $14k in 6 months making $9 per hour
+- How Michael saved $14k in six months making $9 per hour